Uniformly most reliable three-terminal graph of dense graphs: Some locally most reliable three-terminal graphs

 \begin{thm} Let $n\geq7$, $2\leq l\leq\lfloor\frac{n-3}{2}\rfloor$ and $m=\binom{n}{2}-l$ be positive integers.
 Then $A'_{n,l}$ is the unique locally most reliable graph in $\mathcal{G}_{n,m}$ for $p$ close to $1$. \end{thm}

-\begin{pf} Assume that $n$, $l$ and $m$ satisfy the given hypotheses.
-Let $G\in\mathcal{G}_{n,m}$ be the unique most reliable graph for $p$ close to 1.
-Then by Lemma $3.1$, $G$ must have the largest edge connectivity $\lambda$, that is, the size of the smallest $rst$-cutset of $G$ must be as large as possible.
-By Lemma $3.4$, we get that for $G$, $\lambda=d(r)=d(s)=d(t)=n-1$.
-There are many graphs satisfying this condition, so, the size of the next smallest minimal $rst$-cutset of $G$ also must be as large as possible with $\lambda=n-1$.
+\begin{pf} Let $G\in\mathcal{G}_{n,m}$ be the most reliable graph for $p$ close to 1.
+By Lemma $3.2$, $G$ must have the largest edge connectivity of $r,s$ and $t$, which is the size of the smallest $rst$-cutset of $G$ as large as possible.
+For convenient, let $\mathcal{H}_{n,m}$ be the set of three-terminal graph with the largest edge connectivity of $r,s$ and $t$.
+Obviously, $G\in\mathcal{H}_{n,m}$.